DeiC-HPC/cotainr/doc/development/style_guide.rst

 Specifically, we use the following conventions:

 - Force keyword only arguments to functions and methods.
 - Use relative imports within the `cotainr` package when importing functionality from other modules.
-The imports must be done such that all objects imported are still references (not copies) which allows for monkeypatching objects in their definition module in tests.
+The imports must be done such that all objects imported are still references (not copies) which allows for monkey patching objects in their definition module in tests.